Key0412/Recommender-System-Codenation-Project/docs/index.md

 ### <a name="objective" id="11">1.1 Objective</a>

 This project's objective is to provide an automated service that recommends new business leads to a user given his current clients portfolio.
-A high level video explanation of the analysis in portuguese is available on youtube, link in the image.
+Check out the deployed [**WebApp Leads Finder**](https://leads-finder-recsys.herokuapp.com/) and a high level video explanation of the analysis in portuguese is available on [youtube](https://www.youtube.com/watch?v=mPy3HNEKsns&feature=youtu.be "Recommender System to Generate Leads based on Clients' Portfolio video, Miniature Photo by Jamie Street on Unsplash"), link in the image.

 [![Recommender System to Generate Leads based on Clients' Portfolio video, Miniature Photo by Jamie Street on Unsplash](video_thumbnail.png)](https://www.youtube.com/watch?v=mPy3HNEKsns&feature=youtu.be "Recommender System to Generate Leads based on Clients' Portfolio video, Miniature Photo by Jamie Street on Unsplash")